Best Historic Stays: Cabbage Key Inn & Restaurant near Fort Myers

 History of Cabbage Key

 Today, the Rinehart winter estate is the historic Cabbage Key Inn & Restaurant and is one of Florida’s most unique lodging experiences.
+In the six inn rooms connected to the restaurant, you’ll find original hardwood floors, air conditioning, TVs, and private baths.
+Wi-Fi is available in the inn and restaurant, but not elsewhere on the island.

 Dining on Cabbage Key

-What Else to Do on Cabbage Key
+Getting to Cabbage Key

 The island is accessible only by boat, but that’s part of its magic.
 If you don’t have your own, water taxis and private charters can bring you directly to Cabbage Key from nearby marinas.
 For booking and more information, click here or call 239-283-2278.